boxwise/boxtribute-sheets-homepage/terms-of-service.md

 ## 4. Data Protection & Privacy

-The Add-on transfers data you select from Google Sheets into your Boxtribute account.
+The Add-on transfers data you select from Google Sheets™ into your Boxtribute account.
 Boxtribute does not use this data for any other purpose.
 Please refer to our [Privacy Policy](./privacy-policy.md) for details.

 ## 5. Intellectual Property